kmcostel/hello-world/README.md

 # hello-world

 Hi!
-I'm finally learning to use Github, and I hope to have some cool projects on here soon!!!
+I'm learning to use Github, and I hope to have some cool projects here soon!